oxsecurity/megalinter/docs/descriptors/repository_syft.md

   version     show the version

 Flags:
+      --base-path string         base directory for scanning, no links will be followed above this directory, and all paths will be reported relative to this directory
       --catalogers stringArray   enable one or more package catalogers -c, --config string            application config file
       --exclude stringArray      exclude paths from being scanned using a glob expression